Is walking, sitting, or standing difficult?

-Acupuncture reduces pain and inflammation.
-Low back pain means pain in the lower lumbar, lumbosacral, or sacroiliac regions.
-Often, it is accompanied by pain radiating down one or both buttocks and legs.
-Low back pain is one of the millions of hours lost from work and more millions of dollars spent on treatment and medication.
 Low back pain may be either acute or chronic.
 It can be simply annoying or irritating or it can produce unbearable physical and emotional suffering.
+Acupuncture reduces pain and inflammation.
 The National Institute of Health states that acupuncture may be useful as an adjunct treatment or an acceptable alternative or be included in a comprehensive management program.

 Patient Testimonial 1